Citroen Berlingo review - Practicality, comfort and boot space

 Most MPVs are designed with practicality at the forefront, but few others (Rifter and Combo Life relatives aside) execute this thinking as well as the Berlingo.
 In every interior dimension, the Berlingo is huge: head, leg and shoulder room are vast, and there’s enough width to the second row that three child seats can be fitted across its width.
 The large sliding rear doors make it easy to get in, too.

 Then there’s the storage space.
-A total of 28 cubbies offer up a whopping 186 litres of volume – similar to the entire boot of some city cars - and they’re topped off (literally) by a clever roof storage system.
-Citroen calls it Modutop, and it’s got an airline-style locker at the back, with a long, translucent shelf running ahead of it through the centre of the cabin.
-Paired with an panoramic glass roof, It’s available on the high end models.
+A total of 28 cubbies offer up a whopping 186 litres of volume, which is more storage than you get in the boot of a Fiat 500.
+They’re topped off (literally) by a clever roof storage system that Citroen calls the Modutop.
+It’s got an airline-style locker at the back, with a long, translucent shelf running ahead of it through the centre of the cabin.
+Paired with a panoramic glass roof, it’s available as part of the optional Holiday Pack on five-seater Flair XTR trim models.

 The front overhang and bumper are shorter than on the old Berlingo, which improves forward visibility.
 Combined with the high driving position it means that drivers get a great view of the road ahead.
 Kids will enjoy the back seats, too; the huge areas of glass mean that it’s easy to see out.

-The Berlingo M measures 4,403mm long, which makes it slightly shorter than a C4 SpaceTourer.
+Both the five-seat Berlingo M and seven-seater Berlingo XL measure 1,849mm tall and 2,107mm wide (including door mirrors).
+The Berlingo M is 4,403mm long, which makes it slightly shorter than a C5 Aircross.
 The XL is 350mm longer, or roughly the same length as a compact executive saloon like an Audi A4.

 Leg room, head room & passenger space